Laura Boswell ARE – Printmaker

 Focus on Skills

 This course is for anyone new to linocut or for those wanting a good skills base in designing, cutting and printing.
 It is a helpful all-rounder course and a good refresher course if you are returning to linocut.
+I’ll be matching my teaching to everyone’s skill level so that you are challenged without being overwhelmed!

 You’ll be designing and printing two linocuts in this five day class: a single colour print and a simple colour reduction print four or five layers.
 The course will cover all aspects of linocut from design idea to finished print.
 The emphasis is on developing a good set of skills for designing, cutting and printing.